Honos2014/redis/README.md

 # About this Repo

-Honos 2018-03-03 : Adding stunnel to docker-redis
+Honos 2018-03-03 : Adding stunnel to docker-alpine/redis
+Start docker with -v hostdirshared:/data hostdirshared containing : stunnel.pem, redisslave.conf

+---

-This is the Git repo of the Docker [official image](https://docs.docker.com/docker-hub/official_repos/) for [redis](https://registry.hub.docker.com/_/redis/).
+[official image](https://docs.docker.com/docker-hub/official_repos/) for [redis](https://registry.hub.docker.com/_/redis/).
 See [the Docker Hub page](https://registry.hub.docker.com/_/redis/) for the full readme on how to use this Docker image and for information regarding contributing and issues.

 The full readme is generated over in [docker-library/docs](https://github.com/docker-library/docs), specifically in [docker-library/docs/redis](https://github.com/docker-library/docs/tree/master/redis).